 INFO: For details, see Server Machine Requirements.

-When your organization has more than 10,000 computers, we recommend that you install the Inventory Server on a dedicated computer, separately from the Alloy Discovery database server.
-I
+TIP: When your organization has more than 2,500 computers, we recommend that you install the Inventory Server on a dedicated computer, as close to the database server as possible for best performance.

 By default, the installer extracts its installation files to the

 C:\Alloyfolder.
 If this folder does not exist, the installation wizard will create it.